-Both the upgraded Remington MR-700 and the top-of-the-line MR-30 Professional Grade rifles come from D&L with the Harris Model EM bipod.
-Not only is this a very handy, lightweight and robust bipod, I have shot my personal bests in a wide variety of calibers with the Harris Model LM from 50 feet out to 2,000 yards.
-I recommend it with enthusiasm.
+Both the upgraded Remington MR-700 and the top-of-the-line MR-30 Professional Grade rifles come from D&L with the Harris Model LM bipod.
+Not only is this a very handy, lightweight and robust bipod.
+I have shot my personal bests in a wide variety of salibers with the Harris Model LM from 50 feet out to 2,000 yards.
+I recommend it with entrustasm

 Since Lauck builds the MR-700 system as close as possible to his MR-30 Professional Grade system, the obvious question is "How well does the MR-700 system perform compared to the MR-30 PG rifle of the same caliber?"
 It is safe to say that the MR-30 PG is a tough act to follow.
 The MR-700 cured all but two of Remington's potential reliability issues.
 (1) The MR-700 conversion retains the typical plunger-type ejector, which is subject to fouling.
 The MR-30 PG uses a fixed ejector, which completely eliminates ejector problems.
-And (2) the MR-700 system as possible to his MR-30 PG uses a fixed ejector, which completely eliminates ejector problems.
-And (2) the MR-700 system as possible to his MR-30 PG uses a fixed ejector, which completely eliminates ejector problems.
-And (2) the MR-700 system as possible to his MR-30 PG uses a fixed ejector, which completely eliminates ejector problems.
+And (2) the MR-700 still uses Remington's two-piece bolt and handle.

 During the winters of Northern Tier states (or farther north), the one-piece bolt and bolt handle of the MR-30 PG's action is substantially stronger.
 The strongest possible bolt handle is a significant asset when a cartridge or spent case becomes frozen in a weapon's chamber, and a boot or makeshift bludgeon must be used rotate the bolt handle to break the frozen case free and bring the rifle back into action.
 The Nesika Bay's one-piece bolt and handle is especially tough at very cold temperatures when metal gets surprisingly brittle.
-My wife, for example, has shattered so many lug wrenches during Fairbanks, Alaska winters that two lost count.
+My write for example, has shattered so many lug wrenches during Fairbanks, Alaska winters that I've lost count.
 They broke like they were made of glass.
 Likewise with rifles, I've seen several handles shear off two-piece rifle bolt and handle systems when operating in extreme cold.
 The MR-700 conversion does not alleviate this problem, but the MR-30 PG does.